CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 Manage device connections
 =============================
-This section describes how to connect to network devices using the |librarybold|.
+This topic describes how to connect to network devices using the |librarybold|.
 It also gives you a quick example to try using mocked devices.

 .. _how-library-connects: